MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 The bootstrapping process can be configured using one of the following methods:

-- Self configuration using something like Flux or Argo CD
+- [GitOps Flux v2 cluster extension](/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2)
 - Pipelines
-- [GitOps Flux v2 cluster extension](/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2)
+- Self configuration using something like Flux or Argo CD

 > [!NOTE]
 > Any of these methods will work with any cluster topology, but the GitOps Flux v2 cluster extension is recommended for fleets due to uniformity and easier governance at scale.
 When running only a few clusters, GitOps might be seen as overly complex, and you might instead opt for integrating that process into one or more deployment pipelines to ensure bootstrapping takes place.
 Use the method that best aligns with the objectives for your organization and team.

 One of the main advantages of using the GitOps Flux v2 cluster extension for AKS is that there is effectively no gap between a provisioned cluster and a bootstrapped cluster.
 It sets the environment up with a solid management foundation going forward, and it also supports the inclusion of that bootstrapping as resource templates to align with your IaC strategy.

 Finally, when using the extension, `kubectl` is not required for any part of the bootstrapping process, and usage of `kubectl`-based access can be reserved for emergency break-fix situations.
-Between templates for Azure Resource definitions and the bootstrapping of manifests via the GitOps extension, all normal configuration activities can be performed without the need to use `kubectl`.
+Between templates for Azure resource definitions and the bootstrapping of manifests via the GitOps extension, all normal configuration activities can be performed without the need to use `kubectl`.

 ### Isolate workload responsibilities

 Divide the workload by teams and types of resources to individually manage each portion.

 Start with a basic workload that contains the fundamental components and build on it.
 An initial task would be to configure networking.
 Provision virtual networks for the hub and spoke and subnets within those networks.
 For instance, the spoke has separate subnets for system and user node pools, and ingress resources.
-A subnet for Azure Firewall in the hub.
+Deploy a subnet for Azure Firewall in the hub.

 Another portion could be to integrate the basic workload with Microsoft Entra ID.

 ### Use Infrastructure as Code (IaC)

 Choose an idempotent declarative method over an imperative approach, where possible.
 Instead of writing a sequence of commands that specify configuration options, use declarative syntax that describes the resources and their properties.
-One option is using [Azure Resource Manager templates](/azure/azure-resource-manager/templates/overview).
+One option is using [Bicep](/azure/azure-resource-manager/templates/overview) or [Azure Resource Manager templates](/azure/azure-resource-manager/templates/overview).
 Another is Terraform.

 Make sure as you provision resources as per the governing policies.
-For example, when selecting the right VM sizes, stay within the cost constraints, availability zone options to match the requirements of your application.
+For example, when selecting VM sizes, stay within the cost constraints and availability zone options to match the requirements of your application.
+You can also use Azure Policy to enforce your organization's policies for these decisions.

 If you need to write a sequence of commands, use [Azure CLI](/cli/azure/what-is-azure-cli).
 These commands cover a range of Azure services and can be automated through scripting.
 Azure CLI is supported on Windows and Linux.
 Another cross-platform option is Azure PowerShell.
-Your choice will depend on preferred skillset.
+Your choice will depend on your preferred skillset.

 Store and version scripts and template files in your source control system.